Cow Tongue

 Top 10 Pantry Necessities

-I have seen some impressive pantry’s over the years, but I’ve also seen some pathetic ones.
+I have seen some impressive pantries over the years, but I’ve also seen some pathetic ones.
 There are a few staples that are handy in the kitchen and help keep your food tasting great… and tasting different.
+Here are my top 10 pantry necessities.

 The rules for pantry items are: